serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 -----------------

 Python3 support is still experimental in Pythran, as showcased by this bug...
-In the backedn code, when translating Pythran IR to C++, we have a special case for plain old loops.
+In the backend code, when translating Pythran IR to C++, we have a special case for plain old loops.
 Basically if we meet a for loop iterating over an ``xrange`` object, we generate a plain old C loop, even if our ``xrange`` implementation is very light, it pleases the C++ compiler to find this kind of pattern.
 Yes, ``xrange``, see the issue?
-We know correctly lower ``range`` loops from Python3, but there's probably plainty of such details hanging around :-/
+We know correctly lower ``range`` loops from Python3, but there's probably plenty of such details hanging around :-/

 See commit `0f5f10c62f <https://github.com/serge-sans-paille/pythran/commit/0f5f10c62fd35a7ddbc6bd2d699a4ed59592c35b>`_.